 As of early July 2023, the subsurface seismic survey is complete: Air Products’ contractor has mapped the subsurface of the Lake.
-Air Products will now drill its first test well, in the Southern portion of the Lake, beginning in August 2023.
+Air Products’ contractors are drilling its first test well, in the Southern portion of the Lake.
 Test wells are drilled to confirm subsurface geology of the Lake only – nothing is produced from or injected into the Test wells.
 This work for a Class V well has already been permitted by the Louisiana Department of Natural Resources and Air Products has applied for a second Class V Test Well Permit for the northern area of the Lake.

-Drilling activities will run from late summer 2023 into the spring of 2024.
+Drilling activities will run into the spring of 2024.

 What will I see if I am on the lake this week?